I participated in a Holy Week Walk this year.

 Last Supper

-So, we made do with a three-generation family of five men to represent the dozen who joined Jesus on that night.
+So, we made do with a three-generation family of five men.
+They represented the dozen who joined Jesus on that night.

 A maidservant narrated the five-minute scene, observing what she’d seen:

-I’d brought the water and towels, the leader Jesus, used to wash the feet of this dirty band of a dozen men.
-It surprised me the man they all seemed to honor would get on his knees to remove their sandals and scrub their filthy feet.
+I’d brought the water and towels, Jesus, used to wash the feet of this dirty band of a dozen men.
+It surprised me the man they all seemed to honor would get on his knees.
+Then he removed their sandals and scrub their filthy feet.

 Yet, he did that.